testfairy/testfairy-flutter/README.md

            ^^^^^
 ```

+In order to use TestFairy with the latest **stable** Flutter channel, you must set the minimum version for the plugin as 2.0.0.

-In order to use TestFairy with the latest unstable Flutter, you must clone this repo and use it as an offline dependency instead of the published version in pub.
+In order to use TestFairy with the latest **unstable** Flutter channel, you must clone this repo and use it as an offline dependency instead of the published version in pub.

 1. Clone this [repo](https://github.com/testfairy/testfairy-flutter).